Reduce HVAC Coil Cleaning and Increase System Performance with UVGI

 I have Fresh-Aire UV lights installed in my facility.
 Do UV lights kill coronavirus?

 UV-C is has been tested and proven to achieve up to 99.999996% reduction of microorganisms, including viruses.
-While Fresh-Aire UV systems have not been specifically tested against coronavirus, they have been tested and proven effective against similar pathogens, some that require an even greater dosage for inactivation than coronavirus.
+While Fresh-Aire UV systems have not been specifically tested against coronavirus, they have been tested and proven effective against similar pathogens, some which require an even greater dosage for inactivation than coronavirus.

 What is UV-C Light?